 Chökhor Düchen, Festival of Turning the Wheel of Dharma: Third of the four major Buddhist holidays, Chökhor Düchen is marked to celebrate Buddha’s first turning of the Wheel of Dharma at Saranath on ‘The Four Noble Truths’.
 It occurs on the fourth day of the sixth Tibetan lunar month.

 *15th August, India’s Independence Day: Independence Day is an annual observance to celebrate India’s freedom from 200 years of British rule.
 The first Independence Day was celebrated in India on the 15th of August in 1947.

 2nd September, Tibetan Democracy Day: This day commemorates the anniversary of the establishment of the Tibetan Parliament-in-Exile.
 On this day in 1960, the Parliament of the Central Tibetan Administration was officially established.

 The Tibetan Parliament in exile consists of 45 members: 10 members each from the three traditional provinces of Tibet; 2 members each from the four major schools of Tibetan Buddhism and the traditional Bon religion; 2 members from Europe, 2 from North America and 1 from Australasia.

 *2nd October, Gandhi Jayanti: This day is celebrated in honour of the birthday of the Father of India and leader of India’s Independence movement, Mahatma Gandhi.
 The United Nations General Assembly declared 2nd October as the International Day of Non-Violence.

-13th December, NgenpaGuzom, The Day of the Nine Bad Omens: This day occurs on the seventh day of the 11th Tibetan lunar month.
-Buddhists refrain from doing any important work on this day.
+NgenpaGuzom, The Day of the Nine Bad Omens: This day occurs on the seventh day of the 11th Tibetan lunar month.
+Traditionally, Tibetan Buddhist followers refrain from doing any important work on this day.

-*Offices of Tibet can observe their respective national holidays
+*Offices of Tibet may observe their respective national holidays